davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 The effect of these 3 lines of code is that to flash the LED for 1 second by turning it on, waiting 1 second, then turning it off.

 But then, why do we need that second call to ```delay(1000)``` at the end of the ```loop()``` function?
-Remember that the ```loop()``` function runs repeatedly, so as soon as the last line of code is run, it will start again at the first line.
+Remember that the ```loop()``` function runs repeatedly, so as soon as the last line of code is run, the program will start again at the first line.
 If there was no delay after we turn off the LED, the effect will be that it would be off for a tiny fraction of a second before the first line runs and turns it back on.
-To the human eye, the LED would be always on!.
+To the human eye, the LED would be always on!

 Experiment with the value of the last delay() call - e.g. delay(2000), delay(100), etc - to see how it affects the behavior of the LED.